lukevella/rallly/apps/landing/src/posts/july-recap.md

 ## 🎉 Grab Rallly Pro at Launch Pricing!

-If you haven't jumped aboard yet, here's a little incentive.
-The launch price for Rallly Pro is still up for grabs.
+If you haven't jumped aboard yet, the launch price for Rallly Pro is still up for grabs.
-It's **$5/month** or, if you're looking for a real bargain, just **$2.50/month** when billed annually (**$30/year**).
-As an early adopter, this rate can be yours to keep, **forever!**
-That's right – early adopters will not be impacted by future price increases.
+**As an early adopter, you will not be impacted by future price increases**, so you will be benefitting from significantly reduced rates once more features are added.
+If you haven't already, you should check out the new [feedback portal](https://feedback.rallly.co) to see what features are coming next.

-You can upgrade to Rallly Pro from your [billing page](https://app.rallly.co/settings/billing).
+Ready to go Pro?
+You can upgrade from your [billing page](https://app.rallly.co/settings/billing).

 ### Pricing Updates

 The current price is about 3 to 4 times cheaper than competitors in the same space.
-My aim is to eventually price Rallly Pro to be in line with theirs but I'll be adjusting the price in stages as more features are released.
-A heads up for the future – the next stage will be **$7/month** or **$42/year**.
+My aim is to eventually price Rallly Pro to be in line with similar products but I'll be adjusting the price in stages as more features are released.
+The next stage will be **$7/month** or **$42/year**.
-The updated prices will kick in on **22nd August 2023** (so you have until then to lock in the current rate).
+The updated prices will kick in on **1st September 2023** (so you have until then to lock in the current rate).

 ## 👍 Thank you